smc/Malini/tests/fontbakery-report.md

 >An OFL.txt file's first line should be the font copyright e.g: "Copyright 2019 The Montserrat Project Authors (https://github.com/julietaula/montserrat)"
 >
 * 🍞 **PASS** looks good
-</div></details><details><summary>🍞 <b>PASS:</b> Check OFL body text is correct. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/license/OFL_body_text">com.google.fonts/check/license/OFL_body_text</a>)</summary><div>

->
->Check OFL body text is correct.
-Often users will accidently delete parts of the body text.
->
-* 🍞 **PASS** OFL license body text is correct
-</div></details><details><summary>🍞 <b>PASS:</b> Check copyright namerecords match license file. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/license">com.google.fonts/check/name/license</a>)</summary><div>

->
->A known licensing description must be provided in the NameID 14 (LICENSE DESCRIPTION) entries of the name table.
->
->The source of truth for this check (to determine which license is in use) is a file placed side-by-side to your font project including the licensing terms.
->
->Depending on the chosen license, one of the following string snippets is expected to be found on the NameID 13 (LICENSE DESCRIPTION) entries of the name table:
->
->- "This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is available with a FAQ at: https://scripts.sil.org/OFL"
->
->- "Licensed under the Apache License, Version 2.0"
->
->- "Licensed under the Ubuntu Font Licence 1.0."
->
->Currently accepted licenses are Apache or Open Font License.
-For a small set of legacy families the Ubuntu Font License may be acceptable as well.
->
->When in doubt, please choose OFL for new font projects.
->
-* 🍞 **PASS** Licensing entry on name table is correctly set.
-</div></details><details><summary>🍞 <b>PASS:</b> License URL matches License text on name table? (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/license_url">com.google.fonts/check/name/license_url</a>)</summary><div>

->
->A known license URL must be provided in the NameID 14 (LICENSE INFO URL) entry of the name table.
->
->The source of truth for this check is the licensing text found on the NameID 13 entry (LICENSE DESCRIPTION).
->
->The string snippets used for detecting licensing terms are:
->
->- "This Font Software is licensed under the SIL Open Font License, Version 1.1.
-This license is available with a FAQ at: https://scripts.sil.org/OFL"
->
->- "Licensed under the Apache License, Version 2.0"
->
->- "Licensed under the Ubuntu Font Licence 1.0."
->
->Currently accepted licenses are Apache or Open Font License.
-For a small set of legacy families the Ubuntu Font License may be acceptable as well.
->
->When in doubt, please choose OFL for new font projects.
->
-* 🍞 **PASS** Font has a valid license URL in NAME table.
 </div></details><details><summary>🍞 <b>PASS:</b> Description strings in the name table must not exceed 200 characters. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/googlefonts.html#com.google.fonts/check/name/description_max_length">com.google.fonts/check/name/description_max_length</a>)</summary><div>

 >